 The species is also known as Siamese fighting fish.
 The name describes their nature!
 I recommend keeping one male species in an aquarium to prevent more fighting.
 Females are comparatively calmer, and some aquarists try to make Betta sorority, a group of female Bettas housed together.

-The good news is that bettas can be kept together with calm species.
+The good news is that you can keep bettas together with calm species.
 However, those species that nip their fins are not advisable.

 The species have an average lifespan of 2 to 3 years in captivity.
-Bettas are very hardy fish, and they do not need any special treatments.
+Bettas are very hardy fish, and they do not need any unique treatments.

 They are omnivorous, so they eat both plants and animals.
 The most popular food for the fish species is frozen bloodworms, brine, daphnia, shrimp, and betta pellets.